-Use the ArcGIS Indoors Generate Pathways geoprocessing tool to generate a fishnet of pathways on levels of facilities.
-This tool uses the detail features in the ArcGIS Indoors Information Model to denote boundaries where pathways cannot traverse.
+Use the Generate Indoor Pathways tool to generate pathways on floors of buildings.
+This tool uses the Units and Details feature classes in the ArcGIS Indoors Information Model to denote boundaries where pathways cannot traverse.

-Use the Indoors Create Floor Transitions geoprocessing tool to connect pathways between levels in facilities at stairways, elevators, and escalators to allow network routing between floors.
+Use the Generate Floor Transitions tool to connect pathways between floors in buildings at stairways, elevators, and escalators to allow network routing between floors.